satorstefan/vaadin-22-karibu-testing/README.md

 Also see [Issue #47](https://github.com/mvysny/karibu-testing/issues/47) for more details.

+See the `AbstractAppTest.java` class and the rest of the test classes, to see how exactly the app needs to be tested.

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,